-- 1. Effectively care for others and assist individuals to identify their needs, select, plan and implement appropriate care strategies - 2.
-Work in collaboration and partnership with others across a range of different agencies and disciplines within the care sector - 3.
-Empower and involve individuals as active participants in the care process - 4.
-Communicate effectively through a range of media and in a range of contexts
+1. Effectively care for others and assist individuals to identify their needs, select, plan and implement appropriate care strategies FDHS1205 Foundation Degree/ Certificate in Higher Education FDHS2203 Foundation Degree

+2. Work in collaboration and partnership with others across a range of different agencies FDHS2203 Foundation Degree 3.
+Empower and involve individuals as active participants in the care process FDHS2203 Foundation Degree 4.
+Communicate effectively through a range of media and in a range of contexts.
+FDHS2203 Foundation Degree